Secure Remote File Access & Sharing with the Web's Best FTP Hosting Services

 Free FTP Hosting Comes Standard with Many Leading Providers

-Whether you’re an expert programmer, novice website owner, or simply a digital hoarder, a strong FTP hosting plan can fulfill several business, productivity, and storage needs.
+Whether you’re an expert programmer, novice website owner, or simply a digital hoarder, a strong FTP hosting plan can fulfill several business, productivity, and storage needs for each type of user.

-The vast majority of reputable hosting providers offer some form of FTP access.
-If this is an important feature for you (and we assume it is, since you came to this page and read all the way down here), be sure to take the time to suss out if a host is paying more than lip service to FTP functionality.
+The vast majority of reputable hosting providers offer some form of FTP account.
+If this is an important feature for you (and we assume it is, since you came to this page and read all the way down here), be sure to take the time to suss out if a web host is paying more than lip service to offer the best FTP hosting functionality.